 research interests

-- Liturgical Play and narrative Song in the early and high Middle Ages
+- Medieval Liturgical Play and narrative Song

-- Gregorian and Byzantine Chant
+- Gregorian Chant

 publications